varshithagurram322/OpenLane_VSDWorkshop/README.md

     Section 4 - Tasks 1 to 4 files, reports and logs can be found in the following folder:

-Section 4 - Tasks 1 to 4 (vsdstdcelldesign)

     Section 4 - Task 4 files, reports and logs can be found in the following folder: